reahl/reahl/reahl-doc/doc/tutorial/gettingstarted-develop.rst

 Each component you use has its own config file in `etc`.
 Most are optional.
 To see what is missing, do::

-  reahl-control listconfig --missing --files --info etc
+  reahl listconfig --missing --files --info etc

 Here's example output::